 MORNÉ THEUNISSEN

-Frank was Morné's father, and more than that — his hero.
+"Frank was my father, and more than that — my hero.

-Though as a young man he lost most of his sight in a motorcycle accident, Frank saw more clearly than most.
+Though as a young man he lost most of his sight in a motorcycle accident, Dad saw more clearly than most.
 He loved God deeply, had a heart for people far from faith, and never missed a chance to share the gospel — whether with old friends or complete strangers.

-Why "Son of Frank Films?
+Why "Son of Frank" Films?

 © 2026.
 All rights reserved.